U.S. Naval Air Station Whiddy Island Ireland

-U.S. Naval Air Station Whiddy Island was a US naval air station operated during the last year of World War I and commissioned 4 July 1918.
+U.S. Naval Air Station Whiddy Island was a seaplane station operated during the last year of World War I and commissioned 4 July 1918.
 Located on Whiddy Island in Bantry Bay, County Cork, Ireland, it was also known as Bantry Bay Station.
 The base was used for anti-submarine warfare patrols by Curtiss H-16 seaplanes.

 History

-At the start of United States of America's involvement in the First World War five sites in Ireland; Queenstown, Wexford, Lough Foyle, Whiddy Island and Berehaven were identified to be operated by the United States Navy in support of allied operations against enemy submarines.
+At the start of United States of America's involvement in the First World War, five sites in Ireland -Queenstown, Wexford, Lough Foyle, Whiddy Island and Berehaven- were identified to be operated by the United States Navy in support of allied operations against enemy submarines.

-Operations

 The Whiddy Island station was located on the eastern side of the island in Bantry Bay.
 Patrols and convoys for the waters to the southwest of Ireland were furnished by this station.

 In all, five Curtiss Model H planes were based in Whiddy Island during 1918: BUNO *A1072, A1078, A1084, A3466, A4047, A4048.
 These were "pusher" type of aircraft with the engine and propeller behind the pilot.

 The H-16 Large America, were equipped with four Lewis machine guns, a bomb load of four 230 pound bombs and a crew of five - a pilot, two observers, a mechanic and a wireless operator.

-Accident
+Two aircrew were killed while stationed at US NAS Whiddy Island.